-CONTRACT:

-This is the type of relationship that exists between a branch library and its Administrative Entity when the City or unincorporated area contracts with the library Administrative Entity to provide library service to its residents.
-See: Annexed

-CONTRACTING ENTITIES (LOCAL OPERATING) REVENUE:

-This is revenue from contract fees paid to the library by entities contracting for library services.
-See: Contract, Local Operating Revenue, Local Jurisdiction Revenue, Other Local Operating Revenue, Timber Tax Revenue
+This is the type of relationship that exists between an outlet and its Administrative Entity when the City or unincorporated area contracts with the library Administrative Entity to provide library service to its residents.
+See: Annexed CONTRACTING ENTITIES (LOCAL OPERATING) REVENUE: This is revenue from contract fees paid to the library by entities contracting for library services.
+See: Contract, Local Operating Revenue, Local Jurisdiction Revenue, Other Local Revenue, Timber Tax Revenue COOPERATIVE ARRANGEMENTS: See: Library Cooperative Arrangements COOPERATIVE ORGANIZATIONS: See: Library Cooperative Organizations CURRENT PRINT SERIAL SUBSCRIPTIONS: These are current print serial subscriptions (arrangements by which, in return for a sum paid in advance, serials are provided for a specified number of issues), including duplicates, for all libraries.

-COOPERATIVE ARRANGEMENTS:

-See: Library Cooperative Arrangements

-COOPERATIVE ORGANIZATIONS:

-See: Library Cooperative Organizations

-CURRENT PRINT SERIAL SUBSCRIPTIONS:

-These are current print serial subscriptions (arrangements by which, in return for a sum paid in advance, serials are provided for a specified number of issues), including duplicates, for all libraries.
 Examples of serials are periodicals (magazines), newspapers, annuals, some government documents, some reference tools, and numbered monographic series.

-CUSTODIAN:

-Performs work in connection with the maintenance and care of library facilities on assigned shifts.
-This position is responsible for the routine cleaning operations: sweeping, mopping, dumping trash, etc.

-DATABASE LICENSING EXPENDITURES:

-These are the funds used to acquire (through payment by the library, or by formal agreement with the State Library, or a cooperative agreement within the state or region) temporary or permanent access rights to licensed databases.
-See: Licensed Database(s), Collection Expenditures, Electronic Materials Expenditures, Non Database Licensing Electronic Materials Expenditures
+CUSTODIAN: Performs work in connection with the maintenance and care of library facilities on assigned shifts.
+This position is responsible for the routine cleaning operations: sweeping, mopping, dumping trash, etc. DATABASE LICENSING (ELECTRONIC MATERIALS) EXPENDITURES: These are the funds used to acquire either temporary or permanent access rights to licensed databases (electronic collections) through payment by the library (directly or through a cooperative agreement within the state or region) or by formal agreement with the State Library.
+See: Electronic Collections, Collection Expenditures, Electronic Materials Expenditures, Non Database Licensing Expenditures DATABASE(S):

-DATABASE(S):

-See: Licensed Database(s)
+See: Electronic Collections

 DEDICATED / FRAME RELAY / BROADBAND CONNECTIONS:

 A DEDICATED line or connection, essentially a point-to-point transmission pathway, is a telecommunications path between two points that is available 24 hours a day for use by a designated user (individual or company).
 It is not shared in common among multiple users as dial-up lines are.
 A dedicated line can be a physical path owned by the user or rented from a telephone company, in which case it is called a leased line.
 FRAME RELAY puts data in a variable-size unit called a frame and leaves any necessary error correction (retransmission of data) up to the end-points, which speeds up overall data transmission.
 For most services, the network provides a permanent virtual circuit, which means that the customer sees a continuous, dedicated connection without having to pay for a full-time leased line, while the service provider figures out the route each frame travels to its destination and can charge based on usage.
 BROADBAND is defined as any connection of 128K or greater.
+See: Internet Connectivity, 56K Connections, Cable Modem Connections, Dedicated / Frame Relay / Broadband Connections, T-1 Connections, T-3 / Fiber Optic Connections, xDSL Connections, Wireless WAN Connections

+DELIVERY DRIVER:

+Performs work of routine nature in the transportation and delivery of library materials, equipment, supplies, and mail to the agency locations.

+DEPARTMENT MANAGER:

-See: Telecommunication Connections
+See: Manager Department

+DEPOSITORY:

+See: Federal or State Depository

+DIAL-UP CONNECTIONS:

+This is the count of computers accessing the Internet via normal public telephone lines.
+The library computer dials the Internet Service Provider's pool of modems and from there a temporary connection to the internet is established.
+Dial-up access typically exists with stand-alone internet computers.
+See: Internet Connectivity

+DIRECTOR MLS:

+Performs management of library.
+MLS Directors are librarians with master's degrees from programs of library and information studies accredited by the American Library Association.

+DIRECTOR NON-MLS:

+Performs management of library.
+Non-MLS Directors do not hold master's degrees from programs of library and information studies accredited by the American Library Association.

+E-BOOKS: